ffassler/dhcp-packets-analyzer/README.md

 ![](/images/zipkin-4.png)

 Finally, it is possible to show the details of each operation.

-For example, we can see the detais of the offer of the DHCP server of the discover request.
+For example, we can see the details of the offer of the DHCP server.

 ![](/images/zipkin-5.png)